nautobot/nautobot/nautobot/docs/installation/nautobot.md

 - Install Nautobot and all required Python packages
 - Run the database schema migrations
 - Aggregate static resource files on disk
+- Verify the installation using the development/test server

 !!! important
     PostgreSQL and Redis must have been successfully installed before continuing with deployment steps.
-If you haven't done that yet, please visit the guide on [Installing Nautobot](../../installation/#install-nautobot)
+If you haven't done that yet, please visit the guide on [Installing Nautobot Dependencies](../../installation/#installing-nautobot-dependencies)

 ## Choose your `NAUTOBOT_ROOT`